What is Grace?

 Common Views of Grace in Christendom.

-Here is a brief list of common examples of fairly standard views of grace.
-These quotes were gleaned from some church or ministry web pages I came across.
+Here is a brief list of common examples of fairly regularly dispensed views of grace.
+I collected these quotes from several church and ministry websites.

 “In His grace, God is willing to forgive us and bless us, even though we fall short of living righteously.”